S-1297

 Plain Language

-Operators must implement reasonable measures to prevent their conversational AI service from generating three categories of content for minor account holders: (1) visual depictions of sexually explicit conduct (as defined by federal law at 18 U.S.C. § 2256), (2) direct statements encouraging the minor to engage in sexually explicit conduct, and (3) statements that sexually objectify the minor.
-The standard is 'reasonable measures' — not an absolute prohibition — meaning operators must demonstrate good-faith technical and design efforts to prevent these outputs.
+Operators must implement reasonable measures to prevent the conversational AI service from producing three categories of content for minor account holders: (a) visual depictions of sexually explicit conduct, (b) direct statements urging the minor to engage in sexually explicit conduct, and (c) statements that sexually objectify the minor.
+'Sexually explicit conduct' and 'visual depiction' have the same meanings as in 18 U.S.C. § 2256.
+The standard is 'reasonable measures' — not absolute prevention — providing a proportionality safe harbor.

 Statutory Text